CodecoolGlobal/codecool-shop-2-java-marta-kowalska/README.md

 11. As an Admin, I want to have a logfile about the checkout processes (per Order) so that I can see the steps of every Order and investigate issues.
     - Given the User started a checkout process then ensure it saves all the steps and details into a JSON file (where the filename is the Order ID and Date)

-## General requirements

-- Advanced OOP concepts are used in the project: inheritance, there is at least on abstract class, there is at least one interface implemented
-- The project keeps the three-layer structure: servlets handle HTTP, service objects handle business logic, and DAOs handle data access.
-- The page doesn't show a server error anytime during the review
-- All code is pushed to GitHub repository by atomic commits.
-The implemented feature related commits managed on separated feature branches and merged by a pull request to the `master` branch.

-## Hints

-- Do not use a database, now only use in-memory storage or file storage but through the DAO pattern (Data Access Object).
-- It's not required to integrate real payment services - you can use fake payment implementations.

-## Background materials

-- <i class="far fa-exclamation"></i> [Introducing servlets](project/curriculum/materials/pages/java/introducing-servlets.md)
-- <i class="far fa-exclamation"></i> [Servlet tutorial](https://www.tutorialspoint.com/servlets/servlets-form-data.htm)
-- <i class="far fa-exclamation"></i> [Java Dao pattern](https://www.baeldung.com/java-dao-pattern)
-- <i class="far fa-exclamation"></i> [Thymeleaf standard dialect](https://www.thymeleaf.org/doc/articles/standarddialect5minutes.html)
-- <i class="far fa-book-open"></i> [Thymeleaf introductions](https://www.thymeleaf.org/documentation.html#introductions)